justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

  First sector: <Enter>

+# Used to always use +32G, but on last install, kept running low, 64 is overkill probably
- Last sector: +32G
+ Last sector: +64G

+# make partition 1 bootable
- command (m for help): a # make partition 1 bootable
+ command (m for help): a

  command (m for help): n